Search

 Guaranteed income from your immediate annuity can be used to help cover essential expenses like groceries, insurance, utilities and other monthly bills.
 The money you’ve saved in your other retirement accounts can be used on non-essential spending, like vacations and family travel.

-What are the key benefits of an immediate annuity?
+What are the benefits of an immediate annuity?

-• Payouts can begin immediately.
-Payments start one month after your annuity is issued or can be delayed up to a year.
+• Immediate payouts.
+Payments can start as early as one month after your annuity purchase or can be delayed up to a year.

-• Payments remain consistent.
-Consistent payouts mean you are less likely to outlive your retirement savings.
+• Consistent payments.
+Receiving regular payouts means you're less likely to outlive your retirement savings.

 • Potential for tax savings.
-Your annuity continues to defer taxes.
 Only the annuity payments you receive in that year are taxable.

-• They're easy to manage.
-Once you purchase an immediate annuity, there are no additional steps and nothing to monitor.
+• They are easy to manage.
+Once you purchase an immediate annuity, you don't have additional steps or anything to monitor.

-• Flexible payout options.
-Flexibility of payouts is one of the advantages an immediate annuity offers.
-You can decide between level payments, fixed percentage increases, or increases tied to the rate of inflation.
+• You have flexible payout options.
+You can decide between level payments, fixed percentage increases or increases tied to the rate of inflation.

 While immediate annuities have several advantages, they’re not suitable for everyone.
 These types of annuities are typically not designed for people looking for increased wealth or capital appreciation.
 Plus, when you die, payments can stop, leaving nothing for your heirs.